Negative Thoughts – The Secret Cause of Your Low Self-Esteem?

 One of the main reasons for this is that negative thinking creates a perfect environment for low self-esteem to flourish.

-Negative thinking patterns that are damaging your self-esteem
+Negative thinking patterns that damage your self-esteem

 Once you start to listen to your thoughts, these are the most common esteem-lowering negative thoughts you will likely catch first: